acheronfail/apptivator/README.md

 ![Apptivator Banner](./Resources/banner.png)

-With Apptivator, you can create global hotkeys that will activate chosen apps with a predefined shortcuts.
-This means you can have a shortcut to show/hide any application at any time.
+With Apptivator, you can create global hotkeys that will activate chosen apps (or scripts/anything executable) with predefined shortcuts.
+This means you can have a shortcut to show/hide/execute any application at any time!

 I created this because I liked iTerm2's concept of a "hotkey" window, and I wanted to try kitty as my main terminal for a while and found I couldn't live without a window I could activate at any time.
 So, I created this in order to have a global hotkey to activate/deactivate kitty (and any other apps) at the touch of a button.

+It's also sometimes useful to run a script easily via a keyboard shortcut.

 ## Installation